amanstacker/schema-package/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== WordPress REST API ==

+The Schema Package uses the WordPress REST API to power its single-page application dashboard.
+If you’re unable to access the Schema Package dashboard, it’s likely that your site is blocking the REST API, or another plugin has restricted access.
+Please ensure the WordPress REST API is enabled for the Schema Package to function properly.

 == External Services ==